chrisgrieser/shimmering-focus/README.md

 **functionalistic**
 - relationship lines in lists & file explorer
 - active line highlighting
-- icons to indicate folder and file types, wrapping in the file explorer
+- Material Icons to indicate folder and file types, wrapping in the file explorer

 **suited for academic writing**
 - [Pandoc citations](https://pandoc.org/MANUAL.html#citations-in-note-styles) and footnotes are visually emphasized
-- the alt-text of images is used as caption text, in line with Pandoc's conversion behavior
+- [the alt-text of images is used as caption text](https://gist.github.com/chrisgrieser/4f64b0fc656480ea707d2b45a03acdc0), in line with Pandoc's conversion behavior

 **condensed**
 - uses screen real estate more efficiently to display more information